webdott/webdott/README.md

 Hello there :wave:,

-I am Uchechukwu Nwafor, but you can call me Webdot:spider:.
-I am a front-end Software Engineer based in Lagos State, Nigeria :nigeria:; specializing in building nice and scalable web apps using React Js and SASS.
+I am Uchechukwu Nwafor, but you can call me Webdot🕷️.
+I am a front-end Software Engineer based in Lagos State, Nigeria 🇳🇬; specializing in building nice and scalable web apps.

 I also love writing about concepts and topics learnt during my tech journey.
-Check out my blog at [hashnode](https://blog.uchechukwunwafor.codes/).
+Check out my blog at [hashnode](https://nwaforuchechukwu.hashnode.dev/).

 &nbsp;